One visit for the patient. Choice and predictable

 outcomes for the doctor.

-Computer-aided design (CAD) and computer-aided manufacturing (CAM) enhance the design and creation of dental restorations such as crowns, veneers, inlays, onlays and bridges from a single block of ceramic.
+Computer-aided design (CAD) and computer-aided manufacturing (CAM), also known as CAD/CAM technology, enhance the design and creation of dental restorations such as crowns, veneers, inlays, onlays and bridges from a single block of ceramic.

-CAD/CAM dentistry, or Chairside CAD/CAM, enables a clinician to design and create a restoration in less than an hour and bond it on the same day.
+CAD/CAM dentistry or chairside CAD/CAM systems enable a clinician to design and create a restoration in less than an hour and bond it on the same day.

-A complete digital workflow for Chairside CAD/CAM follows a three-step process:
+A complete digital workflow for chairside CAD/CAM systems follows a three-step process:

-First, decay or broken areas of the tooth must be corrected by the clinician.
-Next, a digital impression is taken of the prepared tooth and surrounding teeth.
-These images are turned into a digital model by special software and the restoration is created virtually.
+First, the clinicians must correct the decayed or broken areas of the tooth.
+Next, they will take a digital impression of the affected tooth and surrounding teeth.
+These images are turned into a digital model by special CAD/CAM software and the restoration is created virtually.

-CAD/CAM offers multiple benefits to restorative dentistry.
-Its number one advantage is improved accuracy.
-Outsourcing crowns and other restorative options to the lab is no longer required; therefore, the entire process can be completed in one office visit and reduce the need for a temporary restoration.
+The most significant advantage offered by CAD/CAM technology is improved accuracy.
+By utilizing this software, outsourcing crowns and other restorative options to the lab will no longer be required.
+As such, the entire dental restoration process can be completed in one office visit and reduce the need for a temporary restoration.

-There have been several proposals on how to determine the economic viability of adding chairside CAD/CAM to your practice.
+Several proposals have been made to determine the economic viability of adding chairside CAD/CAM systems to a dental practice.
 A general recommendation is to note the number of restorations your practice does per month, as well as how much is spent on the lab to produce those restorations.

 Manufacturing those restorations in-office will eliminate the lab bill.
-There will also be savings on impression materials and whatever costs are involved with a patient’s second office visit.
+You can also save on impression materials and costs involved with a patient’s second office visit.

 Benco Dental is known for its largest and most complete dental showrooms.
 You will find the greatest selection of equipment lines and categories in all three of our showroom locations:

-Spend a day or two learning about Benco, test driving our CAD/CAM equipment, defining your goals and visions and meeting with vendors and other product experts.
+Are you looking to learn more about CAD/CAM dentistry?
+Come over to one of our showroom locations where you can spend a day or two learning about Benco, test driving our CAD/CAM dental equipment, defining your goals and visions, and meeting with vendors and other product experts.

 This experience should make you feel like a VIP, and that’s why Benco will cover all travel and meal accommodations for up to four people during your visit.
-Qualifications include a customer EQAC and that you are a candidate for a CAD/CAM workflow.
+Qualifications include a customer EQAC and a candidate for a CAD/CAM dentistry workflow.

+If you can’t make it to one of our showroom locations, you can still learn more about CAD/CAM dentistry through our virtual tour.
 Join Gari as he takes you through a virtual tour at CenterPoint East, Benco’s largest showroom.
-Get a glimpse at some of our operatories, sterilization centers, digital imaging room and design center just to name a few!
+Here, you’ll glimpse some of our operatories, sterilization centers, digital imaging room, and design center!